 Welcome to the Computer Science page at King's!
-Here you will find an overview of Computer Science, the people who teach and research in Computer Science at King’s, plus information about making an application.
+Here you will find an overview of studying Computer Science, the people who teach and research in Computer Science at King’s, plus information about making an application.

-- Computer Science at Cambridge
+- The History of Computer Science at Cambridge

 - Computer Science at King's